abs-tudelft/sbd/doc/manual.md

 ----------

-For this lab, we would like you to process the entire dataset, meaning all segments, with 20 `c4.8xlarge` core nodes, in under an hour, using your solution from lab 1.
+For this lab, we would like you to process the entire dataset, meaning all segments, with 20 `c4.8xlarge` core nodes, in under half an hour, using your solution from lab 1.
 This should cost you less than 12 dollars and is the minimum requirement.